 👩🏽🍳How to Select Summer Squash

-When buying summer squash from your local grocery store or farmers market the same rules apply to size.
-Look for squash that feels firm with no soft spots.
-Because we are pureeing the squash, odd shapes and less than perfect skin is fine.
+Because you puree the squash, odd shapes and less-than-perfect skin is fine.
 You simply want to ensure the flesh isn't breaking down by giving it a light squeeze.

 In a large stockpot and heat your oil before adding the squash, onion, and potato.
 Saute your veggies and aromatics until your onions begin to soften.
 This should take about 5 minutes.